 Each spring, CU-PIE also hosts a speech competition among credit union professionals to emphasize to our industry peers our responsibility and privilege to promote financial literacy.

 CUPIE Speech Contest!

-The CUPIE Speech Contest was held on April 17th 2014.
+The CUPIE Speech Contest will be held April 16, 2015.
 Click here for more details.